-In short, Brandt is Frankenstein with a conscience.
-Or Frankenstein is Brandt without one, take your pick.
+In short, Brandt is Frankenstein with a conscience — or Frankenstein is Brandt without one, take your pick.
 And it makes sense – in all his appearances, Cushing’s Frankenstein has been defeated many times, but never before in a straight-up battle of wits.
-And who could possibly beat Frankenstein in such a battle except Frankenstein himself?
+And who could possibly beat the Baron in such a battle except the Baron himself?
 Like many Frankenstein movies Destroyed ends in flames — but this time it’s as if Baron Frankenstein is being dragged into Hell by the avatar of his own better nature.
 It’s genuinely powerful stuff.

 But… what is it that Frankenstein and Brandt did wrong?
 What forbidden experiment sent them spiraling into madness?

 This is where it gets a little weird.
 According to Frankenstein, what he and Brandt were working on was brain transplantation.
-It’s a little difficult to imagine now, but this was a time when transplantation surgery was controversial.
+It’s a little difficult to imagine now, but this film was made was a time when transplantation surgery was controversial.
 The first successful heart transplant took place in December 1967, meaning that it – and the debates surrounding it — were still big news in 1968 when Destroyed was in production.
 The idea of heart transplantation blurs the line between ‘life’ and ‘death’ to a point that many people found uncomfortable.
 Jurisdictions around the world grappled with whether to allow the procedure.
 While the lionisation of pioneering heart surgeon Christiaan Barnard began early, he had his detractors.
 Add to the fact that he was working in Apartheid-era South Africa and all that implies, and it’s understandable that what’s now seen as a heroic medical success was then considered somewhat more murky and questionable.